sourcegraph/sourcegraph-public-snapshot/doc/user/search/index.md

 Search scopes allow creating sets of many repositories at specific revisions.
 When set, a search context limits your searches and code navigation actions (with basic code intelligence) to the repositories and revisions in the context.

-Your site admin can add version contexts in site configuration under the `experimentalFeatures.versionContexts` setting.
+Your site admin can add search scopes in site configuration under the `experimentalFeatures.versionContexts` setting.
 For example:

 ```json
 "experimentalFeatures": {